natenka/pyneng-book-en/docs/source/book/23_oop_special_methods/iterable_iterator.rst

     10.1.1.194
     Calling __next__

-Most of the time, iterator is a disposable object and once we’ve iterated elements, we can’t do it again:
+Most of the time, iterator is a disposable object and once we've iterated elements, we can't do it again:

 .. code:: python